ShipFail/consensus-oracle/IDEA.md

 4. **Label Mapping**
    - `≥ 0.90` → **Strong consensus** (golden truth candidate)
    - `0.70–0.89` → **Partial consensus** (usable with caution)
-   - `< 0.70` → **Disagreement** (no single golden answer)
+  - `< 0.70` → **Disagreement** (no single golden truth answer)

-5. **Golden Answer Selection**
+5. **Golden Truth Answer Selection**
-   - When consensus is strong, pick the **shortest, cleanest** answer as the golden answer (e.g., via simple heuristics or an LLM‑based selector).
+  - When agreement is strong, pick the **shortest, cleanest** answer as the golden truth answer (e.g., via simple heuristics or an LLM‑based selector).
-   - When consensus is partial, optionally let an LLM summarize the cluster into a **single synthesized golden answer** while exposing raw answers.
+  - When agreement is partial, optionally let an LLM summarize the cluster into a **single synthesized golden truth answer** while exposing raw answers.
-   - When disagreement dominates, **do not pick a golden answer**; instead, surface the disagreement and encourage human judgment.
+  - When disagreement dominates, **do not pick a golden truth answer**; instead, surface the disagreement and encourage human judgment.

 This keeps Thoth honest: it only speaks with authority when the models actually agree.